ivanyordanovgt/brawl-stars-bot/Code.md

 In the brawlers menu in each box on the bottom right corner we can see the name of the brawler<br>
 <img src="images/brawlers_lobby.png" width=600><br>
-Logic is take a screenshot, downscale to 65%, use EasyOCR for text detection, if the brawler name is not found scroll down and repeat until it's found.<br>
-I trained an model at first ro recognize the brawlers gaining 10x the performance however decided that 3-4 minutes loss per 8h session is not worth maintaining such model with the new brawlers.
+The logic is to take a screenshot, downscale to 65%, use EasyOCR for text detection, if the brawler name is not found, scroll down and repeat until it's found.
+I trained a model at first to recognize the brawlers, gaining 10x the performance; however, I decided that a 3-4 minute loss per 8-hour session is not worth maintaining such a model with the new brawlers.

 ### Detect
 **Purpose:** Transform YOLOv8 output into a easier to use format<br>
 **Used in:** Play<br><br>
 **How it works:**<br>
-This class is designed to work with an YOLOv8 model.
+This class is designed to work with a YOLOv8 model.
 It requires a classes parameter because, when models are exported, they lose their ```names``` attribute, which contains class names and IDs.

 The ```detect_objects``` method processes the output from the YOLOv8 model, extracting only the needed data for the bot.